Purpose

 limit_clause

-[offset,] row_count: the parameters must be integer constants, which are described as follows:offset: indicates the number of rows to skip from the start of the result set.
-The default initial record row offset is 0.row_count: indicates the number of rows to return.
-If you specify onlyrow_count, the firstrow_countrows of the result set are returned.
+[offset,] row_count: must be an integer constant.
+The following table describes the parameters.offset: optional.
+Specifies the number of rows to skip from the start of the result set (offset).
+The default offset is 0.row_count: specifies the number of rows to return.
+If onlyrow_countis specified, the firstrow_countrows of the result set are returned.

-row_count OFFSET offset: indicates to skip the firstoffsetrows of the result set and return the nextrow_countrows.
+row_count OFFSET offset: specifies to skipoffsetrows from the start of the result set and return the nextrow_countrows.

 SELECT * FROM tbl1